ramellose/anuran/README.md

 For a quick demo, run _anuran_ as follows, with the output filepath changed to something suitable for your system.
 When specifying the filepath, include the full path and a prefix for naming files.
 For example, _anuran_ will save a csv file to anuran_demo_sets.csv with the command below.
+The prefix is used to populate the **Group** column in the output and is used to identify a network group.
+For example, a suitable Windows filepath could look like _C://Users//user//Documents//sponge_networks//sponge_.
+The output will then be prefixed with _sponge_.
+If you specify no prefix, the default _anuran_ prefix will be used.

 ```
 anuran -i demo -o C://Documents//anuran_demo -draw -perm 10 -nperm 10